177585 Sapper Samuel George Oakins, Royal Engineers,

 By the time their daughter Violet Emma Oakins was born on 8th April 1915, the family had returned to 36 Little Gaddesden and Sam was again recorded as a Painter.
 Violet was baptised on 6th June 1915.

 Sam enlisted in Berkhamsted.
 He served in the Royal Engineers, whose cap badge is visible in this family photograph.

-His CWGC Casualty Record gives his unit as Depot, Royal Engineers, noting that he had transferred (with sevice no. 421646) to 20th Company, Labour Corps at the time of his death.
+His CWGC Casualty Record gives his unit as Depot, Royal Engineers.
+However, it notes that he had transferred (with Service No. 421646) to 20th Company, Labour Corps at the time of his death.
 His Labour Corps Medal and Award Roll Entry notes previous service (no. 57825) in the Northumberland Fusiliers.
-The dates of his service in these different units are not known.
+The dates of his service in these different units are unknown.